kvark/choir/README.md

 Choir is a task orchestration framework.
 It helps you to organize all the CPU workflow in terms of tasks.

-_Principles_ are simple: no unsafe code, and minimize any locking in order to scale well.

 ### Example:
 ```rust
 let choir = choir::Choir::new();